ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 ### Combined Church Obituary Entry for Edward and Mary Ann

-{{% mefigure "images/mills-edward-mary-cvcc-obit.jpg" "Entry in **Congregational Church 1868-1933 Minutes of meetings and Membership**, used with permisson from Caroline Valley Community Church."  %}}
+{{% mefigure "images/mills-edward-mary-cvcc-obit.jpg" "Digitally photographed entry in **Congregational Church 1868-1933 Minutes of meetings and Membership**, used with permisson from Caroline Valley Community Church."  %}}
 <footer>
 Notes: